nguyenthanhan/real-scale-solar-system/README.md

 - **Elliptical Orbits**: True orbital paths with proper eccentricity calculations
 - **Real Scale Proportions**: Sun dominates the scene as in reality, planets appear as small objects
 - **Accurate Orbital Periods**: Each planet moves at its real orbital speed relative to Earth
+- **Realistic Planet Surfaces**: Earth with continents, oceans, and ice caps; Mars with volcanoes and dust storms
+- **Gas Giant Atmospheres**: Jupiter and Saturn with atmospheric bands, storms, and cloud patterns
+- **Solar Features**: Sun with granulation, sunspots, prominences, and limb darkening

 ## 🛠️ Technical Implementation